 Learn more about

-Indonesia is an IEA Association country.
+Indonesia joined IEA Association in 2015.

 While Indonesia remains a net energy exporter, its imports of oil and oil products have been rapidly increasing in recent years.
 This resource-rich archipelagic nation is the world’s fourth-largest producer of coal and a top coal exporter.
 Indonesia is also Southeast Asia’s biggest gas supplier, with exports accounting for roughly 45% of its production.
 Globally, Indonesia is the tenth-largest gas producer and the seventh-largest exporter of liquefied natural gas (LNG).
 In terms of renewable energy, Indonesia is the largest producer of biofuels in the world, and is increasingly scaling up efforts to exploit its extensive renewable energy potential, particularly in geothermal power (all data is as of 2014).